Here we present you with some of the best options for eating and drinking on Vis!

 Literally meaning ‘fish restaurant’, you can’t come here and, well…not partake in some fish or seafood!
 Try the squid ink (black) risotto or the octopus, fisherman’s style (essentially a goulash-type dish).
 Main courses are around the 80 – 100 Kunas mark, this is a good low-key option when eating out in Komiza.

 Konoba & Bar Lola

 Matije Gupca 12, Vis

-A relatively new addition to the Vis dining scene, this restaurant that puts an innovative twist on traditional Dalmatian cuisine.
+A relatively new addition to the Vis dining scene, this restaurant puts an innovative twist on traditional Dalmatian cuisine.
 The exceedingly pretty courtyard setting adds to the charm of this place, and it’s got the mix of ‘smart’ and ‘relaxed’ just right.

 Matije Gubca 1, Vis

-With a lovely seating area in the plaza out front – close enough to watch the activity on the yachts in the harbour – or in the stone courtyard, this is a fine reward if you decide to make the walk from Vis Town to Kut.
+With a lovely seating area in the plaza out front – close enough to watch the activity on the yachts in the harbour – or in the stone courtyard, this is a fine reward if you decide to make the walk from Vis Town to nearby Kut.
 A good selection of beers and cocktails, they’re also known for their pizzas.

 Biskupa Mihe Pusica 17, Vis

 This restaurant is probably one of the most raved about places on the whole island of Vis, and rightly so.
-On the eastern edge of the harbourfront of Vis Town, there’s outdoor seating as well as a cosy interior.
+On the eastern edge of the harbourfront in Vis Town, there’s outdoor seating as well as a cosy interior.
 You can’t help but go for one of the grilled fish options, and make sure you wash it down with some local wine (ask for recommendations).
-If you’re not quite into fish as some, go for the traditional Dalmatian pasticada – a stewed beef dish that’s served with gnocchi.
+If you’re not quite into fish as some are, go for the traditional Dalmatian pasticada – a stewed beef dish that’s served with gnocchi.
 The grilled veg as a side – go for a portion of the table – is also fantastic.